Traditional Funeral

 Benefits of Cremation

 It has been determined that there are several advantages in choosing cremation.
-It is less expensive than traditional burial because it often eliminates the need for embalming, caskets, and general burial plots.
+The average cost of cremation is less than traditional burial because it often eliminates the need for embalming, caskets, and general burial plots.
 Additionally, cremation also gives flexibility in how and where the remains are handled post-cremation.
-Whether they are placed in an urn scattered at a location, or transformed into artwork.
+Whether they are placed in an urn scattered at a location, or transformed into artwork, or laid to rest in a post-cremation burial.
 When it comes to “eco-friendly,” like alkaline hydrolysis also known as bio-cremation, they use water and alkali instead of flame.
 This option reduces carbon emissions making it environmentally friendly.

 Considerations for Cremation